We love because He (God) first loved us.

 Community Dinners at Zion

-On the second Tuesday of the month from September through May (excluding December), Zion volunteers provide a free meal to anyone in the community.
-The dinner, which includes drinks and dessert, is held in Zion’s Fellowship Hall from 5 to 6:30 p.m.
+Once a month from September through May (excluding December), Zion volunteers provide a free meal to anyone in the community.
+The dinner, which includes drinks and dessert, is held in Zion’s Fellowship Hall.
 Those who come to savor a delicious meal can also enjoy fellowship with their friends or make new ones, and Zion members enjoy socializing with their guests from the community.
 All ages, from infants through the elderly, are welcome.
-Watch for the next dinner to be announced in the Marshall Ad-Visor.
+Dinners are on the third Tuesday from 4:45 – 6:30 pm.

 Marshall Area Community Services (MACS) Donations

-Zion members contribute to a food and paper-supply drive twice a year during June and November.
-In addition, we collect gently used winter coats for adults and children throughout the fall and into winter, take them to Heritage Cleaners for free dry cleaning, and then deliver them to MACS, where they are made available to those in need with no appointment or income requirement necessary.
+Zion members contribute to food and paper-supply drives conducted by MACS for distribution to needy families in the community.
 Our pastor and staff also refer individuals or families to MACS for emergency assistance.
-The MACS office, which is located at 111 North Jefferson Street in Marshall, can be reached directly by calling them at 269-781-2954 or by going to their website: https://www.marshallareacommunityservices.org .
+The MACS office, which is located at 111 North Jefferson Street in Marshall, can be reached directly by calling them at 269-781-2954 or by going to their website: https://www.marshallareacommunityservices.org.

 Medical Equipment Lending Program